Who We Are

 Our transformation journey continues.
 And with each bold step, we are strengthening the Myanmar of today and laying the foundations for the Myanmar of tomorrow.

-KBZ Bank: The march towards mobile first
+KBZ Bank: The march towards mobile-first

 Given that some 90 percent of Myanmar’s population remains unbanked, growing financial inclusion in the country has been a key priority for KBZ Bank.

 To do this, we launched KBZPay in August 2018, our mobile-first approach to create both the technological infrastructure and easy-to-use interfaces that bring banking beyond our branches.
 KBZPay has become Myanmar’s leading mobile wallet, through which people can make purchases and manage funds.
-Following what was the largest-ever digital onboarding initiative in Myanmar’s history, resulting in first-time access to financial services for many, over 4.1 million clients and 290,000 merchants are now on KBZPay (as of August 2020).
+Following what was the largest-ever digital onboarding initiative in Myanmar’s history, resulting in first-time access to financial services for many, over 10 million customers and 290,000 merchants are now on KBZPay (as of August 2020).

 KBZPay has made a real difference to people’s lives, putting once complex fund transfers which could only be conducted at a branch into the hands of every Myanmar adult with a smartphone.